 If a scenic vista is your thing, and hiking/biking upward is what you are looking for, Kate suggests trying the Deerlick Trail at the Homestead.
 The trail head is located right next to Snead’s 1912 Steak in downtown Hot Springs.
 From here head up, parallel to the Old Course.
 Follow signs to stay on the Deerlick Trail (you’ll head left when the road/trail splits after you enter the woods from the gold course).
 Up, up, up you will go, but you will be rewarded with a wonderful view of Hot Springs and the beautiful resort.
 Once at the top stop for a drink of water and a snack at the rock outcropping.
 Once you’ve regained your stamina head back down the other side of the trail.
 You’ll eventually end up near the halfway house at on the Old Course.
 Here you can either head down, back towards Snead’s, or you can make this an even longer hike/bike by heading across Route 220 and getting on the North Trail.
 This trail goes up along the upper part of the golf course toward the North Ridge neighborhood.
 You will follow signs to stay on the trail.
 Eventually you’ll end up at the Mountain Lodge (ski area) at the Homestead.
 You can continue you on the South Trail from here making your way all the way to the “Piggery”, or you can walk/bike on the resort grounds back toward Hot Springs and your car.
 Whew!!
 You deserve an ice-cold beer after this one!
 Surely, you’ve also worked up an appetite.
-Pick up a sub from the Subway and take it over to the brewery for lunch and a pint.
+Head to Snead's 1912 for a fresh draft and a smoked turkey sandwich with some fried pickles (John's fave).

-After you’ve refueled head back to the inn to cool off in the pool.
-Spend the rest of the afternoon lounging poolside until it’s time to wash up and get ready for dinner.
+After you’ve refueled head back to the inn to relax with a book or a glass of wine by one of our firepits until it’s time to wash up and get ready for dinner.
 You’ve worked hard today and deserve to try a generous portion of our house made pasta.

 If you aren’t too sore you need to head east and visit Douthat State Park.
 There are a multitude of trails there that are well marked.
 Simply pick on that interests you.
 There is a visitor’s center there in case you want some maps and recommendations.
 Blue Suck Falls is a great one, and if we’ve had some rain the falls will be running and will be worth the hike/bike!
 To learn more about Blue Suck Falls click here.